CapedCrusader03/opencv-projects/README.md

 17) SmoothingAndBlurring : Used 2D covolutions, Average blurring and Gaussian blurring to blur and smoothen the image.

 18) EdgeDetection : Used sobel filters, canny edge detector adn gaussian blur to detect the edges of the images and displayed all of them in a single frame using matplotlib library

+19) ImagePyramid : Used Gaussian pyramids that downscale the image 5 times, where each downscale reduces the size of the image to one-fourth of the previous image